SoLuTiOnExE/nigeria-state-lga-sql/README.md

 ## 🤝 Contributing

 Found an LGA spelling issue or missing entry?
-PRs are welcome.
+PRs are welcome!

 1. Fork the repo
 2. Create your branch: `git checkout -b fix/lga-name`